 7. Slowly bring the drill to a 90-degree angle and continue drilling straight down.

 8. Repeat this process for both the plate and the saucer.
-This takes time and patience.
+This takes time and patience (and your arm will be tired at the end ).

 9. Assemble the cake plate hardware with the larger plate on the bottom.